 - Temperature control

 Do I need a Licence or Permit to sell food?

 Generally, yes if you intend to prepare and sell food to the public, (including free food) you may need a Licence under the Food Act 2003.
 The forms below relate to the various Food registration types:

 - Annual Food Business Application form, including Food Vehicles

 - Notification of a Food Business Application form

 - Mobile Food Business Application form

 - Street Dining Licence Application form and Street Dining By-Law.

-- Food Business application forms can be found on our forms page
+- Food Business application forms can be found on our forms page.

 Further information on the form applicable to your food operation can be sourced through talking with our Environmental Health Officer or by contacting our Planning & Regulatory Services Co-Ordinator.